fkallen/CARE/Readme.md

   -i, --inputfiles arg       The file(s) to correct.
 Fasta or Fastq format.
                              May be gzip'ed.
 Repeat this option for each input file (e.g. -i file1.fastq -i file2.fastq).
-Must not mix fasta and fastq files.
+Must not specify both fasta and fastq files.
 Input files are treated as unpaired.
 The collection of input files is treated as a single read library.
   -o, --outputfilenames arg  The names of outputfiles.
 Repeat this option for